CTCaer/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_subcommands_notes.md

 If `x01` it writes `x01` @`x5000` of SPI flash.
 With `x00`, it resets to `xFF` @`x5000`.

-If `x01` is set, the feature Triggered Broadcom Fast Connect scans when in suspened or disconnected state is disabled.
+If `x01` is set, the feature Triggered Broadcom Fast Connect scans when in suspended or disconnected state is disabled.
 Additionally, it sets the low power mode, when disconnected, to HID OFF.

 This is useful when the controllers ship, because the controller cannot wake up from button presses.
-It does not disable all buttons when it has pairing data, only the easy pressable.
+It does not disable all buttons when it has pairing data, only the easy press-able.
 A long press from the others can wake up the controller, **if it has pairing data**.

 Switch always sends `x08 00` subcmd after every connection, and thus enabling Triggered Broadcom Fast Connect and LPM mode to SLEEP.